cdd/slate-edit-table/README.md

 ### Utilities and Change

-`slate-edit-table` exports utilities and changes:
+`slate-table-simple` exports utilities and transforms:

 #### `utils.isSelectionInTable`